 No business can afford to ignore the power of local search engine optimization.

 With the necessity of local SEO established, it becomes vital for local business owners to find out how best to capitalize on the movement.
 A multi-pronged strategy is the ideal approach, especially if it maintains consistency across all efforts.

 The first, and perhaps most vital, step is to visit Google My Business to create that one very important citation.
 Let's face it: Most people use Google as their primary search engine.
 The more complete the information is that you provide to Google, the more prominently it will rank in search results.
 The Google My Business tool makes it easy for business owners to make their presence known in the virtual world.

 However, Google My Business is just the start.
 There are COUNTLESS websites where your business should be listed.
-Google, which we’ve already mentioned, is the first – but the list is long.
+Google, of course, is the first - but the list is long.
 Bing, Yahoo!, Facebook, Twitter and LinkedIn are the next obvious listings, but the number of opportunities is endless.
 Yelp, Trip Advisor, YellowPages, FourSquare, Merchant Circle, Manta, LocalStack… should I keep going?
 I’m not kidding, there are literally hundreds and hundreds of sites where your business is possibly already listed, and if not, should be.

 Each of these “citations” needs to be consistent with the information that is listed.
 Specifically the “NAP” (Name, Address and Phone Number) of the business.
 And as mentioned below, you should have a citation for each physical location.